June 23 Thursday Sweden Göteborg

 My next stop was the Trägårdsföreningen, a botanic garden in the city center.
 This was a lovely stroll and with the recent rain: it offered some great opportunities for photos.
 The clouds were blocking the sun, but sometimes it’s worth thinking of the clouds not as an impediment but a very large diffuser… it helps reframe the situation when you’re trying to take photos.

 After that I kept heading southeast toward the Universeum, a science museum specializing mostly in the earth sciences.
 Along the way, however, I passed by some film crews in front of the city’s university.
 Curious, I hovered about a bit and attempted to stay out of the way of the camera, which seemed to be focused on a vehicle parked on the sidewalk.
-I started walking up the stairs to take a look, as the stairs seemed to be out of the shot & had a crowd of folk also looking down.
-But just as I’d ascended a couple stairs, one of the crew assistance nabbed my attention and asked me to hold on… and seconds later the scene started & all those folk along the stairs suddenly set in motion.
+I started walking up the stairs to take a look and get a good shot of the action, as the stairs seemed to be out of the shot & there seemed to be a crowd of other onlookers.
+But just as I’d ascended a couple stairs, one of the crew assistants stole my attention and asked me to hold on… and seconds later the scene started & all those folk along the stairs suddenly set in motion.
 They were all extras.

 At the Universeum: there was a great exhibit on water, focusing a bit more on its interrelationship with the Arctic regions.
 Another exhibit was a large indoor rainforest, replete with free-roaming monkeys, birds, and other critters.
 I watched as a monkey hopped onto a railing – inches away – and nabbed at a rather large insect which I hadn’t noticed right beside me… it made for fun photos as he consumed his dinner.
 The water-oriented stuff was interesting, with one contraption showing a bunch of different hydraulic engineering concepts in a very hands-on manner, including locks, hydraulic jumps, and even Archimedes’ screw.
 Seriously, every civil engineering lab should have one of these: what a great way to show the stuff I’ve spent 6 years of my life studying in classrooms.
 Sure it was for kids, but what’s a college student (or even an adult) but a child at heart?